Information We Collect

 We do not knowingly solicit data online from or market online to children under the age of 13.

 The ABA implements commercially reasonable security measures to protect against unauthorized access to or unauthorized alteration, disclosure or destruction of data.
-We restrict access to personal information to the ABA’s business partners who may need to know that information in order to operate, develop or improve our services.
+We restrict access to personal information to certain companies who may need to know that information in order to operate, develop or improve our services.
 These individuals or partner organizations are bound by confidentiality obligations and may be subject to discipline, including termination and criminal prosecution, if they fail to meet these obligations.

 User ID and password